Beves of Hamtoun (poem)

 Beves of Hamtoun, also known as Beves of Hampton, Bevis of Hampton or Sir Beues of Hamtoun, is an anonymous Middle English romance of 4620 lines, dating from around the year 1300, which relates the adventures of the English hero Beves in his own country and in the Near East.
 It is often classified as a Matter of England romance.
 It is a paraphrase or loose translation of the Anglo-Norman romance Boeuve de Haumton, and belongs to a large family of romances in many languages, including Welsh, Russian and even Yiddish versions, all dealing with the same hero.

 For centuries Beves of Hamtoun was one of the most popular verse romances in the English language, and the only one that never had to be rediscovered, since it has been circulated and read continuously from the Middle Ages down to modern times, in its original form, in prose adaptations, and in scholarly editions.
-It exercised an influence on, among others, Chaucer, Spenser, Shakespeare and Bunyan.
+It influenced, among others, Chaucer, Spenser, Shakespeare and Bunyan.

 Synopsis

-Beves's father, the aged nobleman Guy of Hampton, is murdered by his mother and her lover, the Emperor of Germany.
-The guilty pair marry, and are soon plotting to kill Beves, the seven-year-old heir to Guy's earldom.
-When the plot fails they instead sell him to merchants, who send him off to the Levant by ship.
-There he finds refuge at the court of Ermin, king of Armenia.

-As he grows up he proves his valour in various exploits, the king's daughter Josian falls in love with him, and the king makes Beves a knight and presents him with a sword called Morgelai and a horse called Arondel.
-Beves repels an invasion by the Saracen king Brademond, but falls out with Josian, whom he finds too independent-minded.
-The two are reconciled when Josian declares she will be a Christian.

-A guard loyal to Brademond sees Josian and Bevus kiss, the guard then lies to Ermin that Beves had slept with Josian.
-Ermin, believing that Beves has deflowered his daughter, sends Beves to Brademond with a sealed letter in which Brademond is asked to kill him.
-Ermin tells Beves he should not take his horse, nor his sword, as they do not befit a messenger.
-Beves reaches Damascus, insults the Saracen gods, and presents his letter to Brademond, who immediately casts Beves into a deep pit.
+Eugen Kölbing provided a summary of his edition, whose base is the A manuscript (Auchinleck manuscript version), which is oldest.